mmcloughlin/bib/README.md

 * Cite references in source code with `[key]` syntax
 * `bib` will insert a bibliography comment with details of the citations in each file
 * BibTeX formatter
+* Generate templated output: for example markdown biblography for documentation
 * Link checker for bibliography URLs

 ## Install